mike-a-yen/photoz/README.md

     $BPZPATH/test
     $EAZYPATH/doc/PythonDemo/
     ```
 6. Now you need to ingest some hst images into the seechange_db
     Ask Kyle for instructions

-First get images from various filters(seechange)
-Apply aperature photometry to the objects detected by sep (Kyle Barbary)
-Write the AB magnitudes for each filter to a catalog
-    Catalog needs to include the object ID number (arbitrary), magnitude, and magnitude error in each filter
-    I have also included the x,y and RA,DEC.

 7. Access seechange database
     from shell, run